 The cornerstone of the Case Anywhere system is the e-service module.
 Through this functionality, attorneys and court personnel, if participating, avoid the expense and inconvenience of paper-based service by electronically transmitting filings, orders, discovery, and other case documents through a secure, encrypted Internet connection.

 The process is simple.
-After accessing the upload screen in our web-based legal case management software application, users select documents to be served from their local computers, designate the parties to be provided access, and electronically submit the records to Case Anywhere.
+After accessing the upload screen in our web-based legal case management software application, users select documents to be served from their local computers, designate the parties to be provided access, and electronically submit the records through Case Anywhere's litigation management software.
 The selected files – maintained either in their original format or converted to PDF as part of the transmission process – are then viewable on the Case Anywhere platform by authorized users.
 A notification of the records served, including document links, is transmitted by email to selected recipients and completes the automated process.
 All served documents are stamped with the date and time of transmission through Case Anywhere.

 Through e-service, substantial costs savings can be realized.
 Postage and courier fees, copying expense, and administrative time dedicated to assembling documents for service can be avoided.
 Moreover, mistakes in the service process such as failing to mail documents to a particular law firm, incorrectly addressing an envelope, or transmitting to the wrong fax number are eliminated.
 Disputes regarding service can also be resolved by Case Anywhere which logs the transmission and delivery of all notifications.